|The Sauganash Hotel. The log building on the left was Chicago's first drugstore.|

 A German-language company was operating as early as 1852.
-Others followed fairly quickly.
+Others followed pretty quickly.

 A Yiddish theater scene developed at the turn of the century and even produced a few mainstream stars.
 The best-known of these was Muni Weisenfreund, who became Paul Muni on Broadway and in Hollywood.
 Muni first appeared onstage in 1908, at the age of 13, in the Metropolitan Theatre at Jefferson Street and 12th Street (today; Roosevelt Road), a theater his parents operated about a block away from the Maxwell Street Market.
 It is not the same theatre as the Metropolitan Theatre at 4644 South Parkway (today; Martin Luther King, Jr. Drive), Chicago.